The Complaint Process

 1. When a member of the public has a complaint against a station that has breached one or more of the above standards, that person must:

 i.
 Write to the station via post, email or fax, stating what grievances they have against the broadcast;

 ii.
 State when the broadcast took place;

 iv.
-State their names and contact details for further communication by the broadcaster
+Submit their names and contact details for further communication by the station

 2. Upon communicating with the station, it is expected that the station will respond to the complainant within fourteen (14) days

 3. Where the person has not received a response or has received a response within fourteen days, but considers the response to be inadequate; that person may forward the complaint to the IBA.

 4. When a complaint reaches the IBA through email, post or fax, the IBA will institute an investigation.

 5. The IBA shall not investigate the complaint if it is satisfied that:-

 i. the complaint is frivolous or vexatious or was not made in good faith;